-Amygdalin (Vitamin B17) is a glucoside derived from almonds and apricot kernals and is structurally related to vitamin B17.
-In the 1950s, amygdalin was a proposed anti-cancer agent; however, because of its cyanogenic properties, its use is highly avoided.
-Amygdalin is freely soluble in water at 83 mg/mL.
+Amygdalin (Vitamin B17) is a cyanide-containing diglucoside derived from bitter almonds (Prunus dulcis) and apricot pits and is structurally related to Vitamin B17.
+The monoglucoside prunasin is the precursor to Amygdalin.
+In the 1950s, Amygdalin was a proposed anti-cancer agent; however, because of its cytotoxic properties, its use is highly avoided.
+It may be used as a substrate to characterize enzymes such as maltase(s), emulsin(s), and β-glucosidase(s).
+Amygdalin is freely soluble in water.